-2. Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a " Vise grip " hold the tube and lock it in place by turning the tube as shown.
-Make sure the notch reaches the end of the key way.

-- 3. Put the baffle in place. - 4.
+- 2. Align the notch in the left end of the tube with the key of the left air channel hole.
+Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown.
+Make sure the notch reaches the end of the key way. - 3.
+Put the baffle in place. - 4.
 Repeat steps 1 and 2 for the three other tubes. - 5.
 To remove the tubes use the above steps in reverse order.

-Note that secondary air tubes (B) can be replaced without removing the baffle board (A) and that all tubes are not necessarely identical (look at the part number on the tube).
+Note that secondary air tubes (B) can be replaced without removing the baffle board (A) and that all tubes are identical.